asun1026/vis2recipe/README.md

 # Visual-To-Recipe: Automated Recipe Generation from Food Images

 This repository contains the implementation of our paper "Visual-To-Recipe: Automated Recipe Generation from Food Images," which presents a system for generating detailed cooking recipes directly from food dish images.
+[Link to Video Presentation](https://youtu.be/cTXMqVSnpUg)

 ## Project Overview